Shathin/folio/src/content/post/bali-family-vacation-2025-day-7-8.md

   </figcaption>
 </figure>

 My family didn’t have a change of clothes so they skipped the pool and its entry fee and stuck to photos.
 After a few snaps they moved to **[Goa Gajah](https://maps.app.goo.gl/8Cpe2fxfr9L4umxT6)**.
+They spent about 30 minutes here, which was enough to see the main areas without getting into the water.
 Before entering Goa Gajah they were hungry and tried an Indian place nearby — the meal was disappointing, so they abandoned it and pressed on.

 <figure class="flex flex-col items-center mx-auto md:w-3/4">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-7-8/7_8.png" />